richgieg/ConferenceCentral/README.md

 How would you handle a query for all non-workshop sessions before 7:00pm?
 What is the problem for implementing this query?
 How would you solve it?*

-The issue with this query is that it proposes utilizing two inequality filters.
-A limitation of the Google App Engine datastore is that it can only support a maximum of one inequality filter in a query.
+The issue with this query is that it proposes utilizing inequality filters on two different properties.
+A limitation of the Google App Engine datastore is that it can only support applying inequality filters to at most one property in a query.
 Since I implemented a `SessionType` enum which governs the accepted values for the `typeOfSession` property on session entities, this this problem can be solved by converting the single session-type `!=` filter into a list of session-type `==` filters for all session types from the `SessionType` enum except for the session type that the user wants to exclude.
 The list can then be passed into `ndb.OR` to "or" them together.
 This results in all sessions that are of any session-type, except for the excluded session-type, to be matched, provided they meet the requirements of the `startTime` inequality filter.

 I implemented the following Endpoints API method to demonstrate the above solution: